The Gambia Integrated Urban and Coastal Resilience Technical Assistance Program

 - Component 2- Greater Banjul Flood and Sea Level Rise Risk Assessment: Building on the digital elevation model and mapping of buildings from Component 1, a detailed risk assessment of Banjul is being developed.

 - Component 3- Coastal Risk Assessment: A more accurate understanding of the dynamics of coastal erosion and the main hotspots need to be better defined.
 Activities under this component include using satellite imagery to measure coastal geomorphology along the coastline over the past 30 years to identify hotspots.

 - Component 4- Data Management and visualization: The data, models and maps generated by the above activities will be uploaded onto an open source platform for sharing risk-related data.

 A consulting firm was hired to support the detailed assessment of the greatest flood and coastal risks in the Greater Banjul region, and to identify and prioritize necessary measures and investments that will inform the Government of the Gambia on how to mitigate the consequences of these hazards.

 A file with existing data on flood dynamics, flood and coastal modelling, and priority investment planning was generated to serve as a baseline to support the consulting firm in carrying out its detailed assessment.

 Partnerships and Coordination

-The project is carried out by the World Bank, in collaboration with the Office of the Vice President, Ministry of Finance and Economic Affairs, National Disaster Management Agency, Banjul City Council, Kanifing Municipal Council.
+The project is carried out by the World Bank, in collaboration with the Office of the Vice President, the Ministry of Finance and Economic Affairs, the National Disaster Management Agency, the Banjul City Council, and the Kanifing Municipal Council.